loyjoy/academy/advanced/modules/decision_table.md

 <p align="center">
   <img src="unnamed.png" alt="Start" title="Start" width="200"/>
 </p>
-For example, in a product finder, this would be the product gallery with products that suits best your customer.

 ### Add a questionnaire
 First, you add the questions you want to ask.
 Add at least two questions.
 For fewer questions, it does not make sense to use a decision table.